Margaritaria discoidea: Taxonomy

+Distribution

 This species is distributed from the coastal areas of the Eastern Cape, South Africa, to tropical Africa, as far as Senegal in West Africa.

 Description

 A medium to tall tree in forest and riverine situations, where it can grow up to 30 m tall, or a shrub or small tree in dryer and more open situations.
 The stem is usually straight with rough, flaking bark which is grayish-brown on top and reddish beneath.
 The branches of young trees grow horizontally from the stem.
 The leaves are alternate and produced on one plane.
 Male and female flowers are produced on separate trees, with both types of flowers being small, greenish-yellow in colour, and fragrant.
 The fruit is a three-lobed capsule about 10 mm in diameter and golden-brown when ripe.
 The inner part of the fruit is dark metallic blue-green; giving rise to the name bushveld peacock-berry.